marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 with *socket_type* set to *SOCK_RAW*, then it is possible to pass to the driver the complete layer 2 frame, including the header.
 However, even *PF_PACKET* sockets do not prevent the NIC from appending the CRC.
-This is where socket option *SO_NOFCS* comes to the rescue. *SO_NOFCS* is a very useful flag that, when supported by the driver, tells the NIC not to add any frame check sequence (i.e. CRC).
+This is where socket option *SO_NOFCS* comes to the rescue.
+When supported by the driver, *SO_NOFCS* tells the NIC not to add any frame check sequence (i.e. CRC).
 The flag can be easily set with *setsockopt* at the *SOL_SOCKET* level.
 In case the driver does not support it, *setsockopt* returns *ENOPROTOOPT*.

 Let's see an example of *SO_NOFCS* in action.
-The tool expects the interface to be associated with the RAW socket and the destination MAC address.
-First a minor
-remark: in the following
-examples, the MAC address being specified as destination MAC varies, even though the machine/interface I am using for the tests is the same.
-In fact, the machine has two SFP+ interfaces, and with the current UEFI firmware from AppliedMicro, version 1.1.0, the second SFP+ port is not detected at all.
+The tool expects as command line arguments the interface to be associated with the RAW socket and the destination MAC address.
+In the following examples, the destination MAC address passed as argument varies across the tests, even though the interface I am using is the same.
+The machine has two SFP+ interfaces and with the current UEFI firmware from AppliedMicro (version 1.1.0) the second SFP+ port is not detected at all.
 The MAC address of the first interface varies depending on the version of the kernel.
-Normally it should be *fc:aa:14:e4:97:59*, and this is what kernel 4.2.0-29 is reporting, but under kernel 4.6.0, the interface with MAC address *fc:aa:14:e4:97:59* does not appear to have any link anymore and the actual MAC address of the interface under test magically becomes *22:f7:cb:32:eb:5c*.
-This is a very strange behaviour that however is not present with the latest UEFI firmware from Gigabyte, despite all the date corruption issue still being reproducible.
+It is reported as *fc:aa:14:e4:97:59* when running kernel 4.2.0-29, but under kernel 4.6.0, the interface with MAC address *fc:aa:14:e4:97:59* does not appear to have any link anymore and the MAC of the interface under test becomes *22:f7:cb:32:eb:5c*.
+This is behaviour is not present with the latest UEFI firmware from Gigabyte, despite the data corruption issue still being reproducible.
 It also true that, while running tcpdump on the server side, the NIC is in promiscuous mode and it will accept anything, no matter the destination MAC, so the value specified on the command line does not really matter.

 If not explicitly requested, the tool appends a valid CRC at the end of the frame.
 The minium frame size allowed by the 803.2 standard is 64 bytes.
 Considering